IntentArchitect/Intent.Modules/docsProject/modules/RoslynWeaver/HowToWorkWith.md

 [IntentManaged(Mode.Merge, Signature=Mode.Ignore, Body=Mode.Fully)] // OR
 [IntentManaged(Mode.Merge, Signature=Mode.Merge, Body=Mode.Fully)] // OR
 [IntentManaged(Mode.Merge, Signature=Mode.Merge, Body=Mode.Merge)] // OR
-//This is equivelant to the line above [IntentManaged(Mode.Merge)] this is equivelant to the line above
+//This is equivalent to the line above [IntentManaged(Mode.Merge)] this is equivalent to the line above

 [MyManualAttribute]
 public class MyGeneratedClass : MyManualBaseClass, IMyManualInterface